Spalding (company): Spalding Athletic Library

 The Spalding Athletic Library covered a variety of sports, exercises, and organizations.
 The Brooklyn Daily Eagle newspaper stated regarding this collection, "devoted to all athletics pastimes, indoor and outdoor, and is the recognized American cyclopedia of sport".
+The company's last publication was in 1941.

 An article by the Society for American Baseball Research (SABR) states, "It lasted for many years and enjoyed the greatest success of any publication of its kind."